SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/SE_Hosts_Feature/Creating-an-event-host.md

 title: Creating an Event Host
 parent: Standard Features
 ---
-The event host feature, is a backend feature which allows the event manager to create event hosts that can later be assigned by the event manager to specific registrants appointments.
+The event host feature, is a backend feature which allows the event manager to create event hosts that can later be assigned by the event manager to specific registrant's appointments.
 Hosts are used for things like visiting with a coach or admission counselor or even a housing host for an overnigh visit.
 You can create an event host for a specific event instance and it can be applied to appointments on an event registration record.
 For our Use Case, students are going to sign up for a campus tour.
 They can select a morning or afternoon tour.
 After they register, the event manager will assign the appropriate event host to their registration appointment record.

 ![Event Host Process Flow Image](../images/EventHostProcessFlow.PNG)